alexchristy/PyOPN/README.md

 ## Contributing

-Feel free to contribute to the library if there is are endpoints you need that are missing.
+Feel free to contribute to the library if there are missing endpoints you need.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines and a quick tutorial on how to add new endpoints.

 ## License